Not to state the obvious, but LinkedIn’s exploded as a platform in the last few years.

 You can’t claim to be an effective LinkedIn ghostwriter if you don’t do it yourself.
 Everyone vending their services should have a dedicated following that recognizes them for their writing skills.

 Shameless plug, I’m a great example of this.
-I already had a dedicated audience cheering me on when I first launched my ghostwriting service.
+I already had a dedicated audience cheering me on when I first launched my ghostwriting service in 2022: